Povstalec/StargateJourney/survival/finding-gate.md

 ## Archeologist villager
 With a [golden idol]({{ '/blocks/golden-idol/' | absolute_url }}), you can now craft an [archeology table]({{ '/blocks/archeology-table/' | absolute_url }})
-that can be used as a workstation for a villager.
+that can be used as a [workstation for a villager](https://minecraft.wiki/w/Villager#Job_site_blocks).
 Remember that there are [Nitwits](https://minecraft.wiki/w/Villager#Nitwit) who cannot have a profession.

 {% minecraft_recipe_crafting item:"sgjourney:archeology_table" %}

-You can find available trades in the archeology table description at [Blocks / Archeology table]({{ '/blocks/archeology-table/' | absolute_url }}).
+You can find available trades in the archeology table description at [Blocks / Archeology table]({{ '/blocks/archeology-table/#archeologist-villager' | absolute_url }}).

 To unlock the **Map to Chappa'ai** trade, you must level up the villager to **Master**.
-If the villager refuses to give you the map at the Master level, he failed to locate the structure in the current world.
+If the villager refuses to give you the map at the Master level, he failed to locate the structure in the current dimension.
 Check [Troubleshooting / Stargate isn't generating]({{ '/troubleshooting/#i-created-a-new-world-but-the-stargate-isnt-generating' | absolute_url }}).

 ![Villager map trade]({{ '/assets/img/survival/stargate_map_trade.png' | absolute_url }})